gmarty/blog/posts/trigonometricFunctions.md

 {
   title: "Helpful trigonometric and geometric snippets for JavaScript",
   date:  "2012-09-18",
-  description: "A set of useful functions to do trigonometry in JavaScript" }
+  description: "A set of useful functions to do trigonometry in JavaScript."
+}

 I recently worked on a project with a heavy need of trigonometric functions.